 Her loyalty to Duisburg means Grings did not play in Europe until their own victorious debut in 2008/09.
 She did hit the ground running with 12 in that campaign, including a final first-leg hat-trick at Zvezda-2005.
 Grings continued to score freely and in 2010/11 topped the ranking with 13 goals.
 Grings switched to Zürich and added four more in 2012/13.
 Her 38 European goals came in only 29 games, a strike-rate typical for a career as a whole in which she scored more than 500 times for club and country.
 She went on to coach Duisburg and in 2017 switched to take charge of Viktoria Köln's U17 men's team.

-9 Ada Hegerberg (Stabæk, Turbine Potsdam , Lyon) 35*
+9 Ada Hegerberg (Stabæk, Turbine Potsdam, Lyon) 36*

 At 22, with two titles already won at Lyon, Hegerberg is threatening to rewrite the competition record books in the way Cristiano Ronaldo and Lionel Messi have done in the men's UEFA Champions League.
-The Norwegian has taken just 32 games to get to 35 goals, and with 13 this season alone is only one off the record for a single campaign and already level with the mark Hegerberg reached when she was top scorer in Lyon's 2015/16 victory.
+The Norwegian has taken just 32 games to get to 35 goals, and with 14 this season has already equalled the record for a single campaign, one ahead of the mark Hegerberg reached when she was top scorer in Lyon's 2015/16 victory.

 *Current club playing in 2017/18 UEFA Women's Champions League